LITTLE LOVELY THINGS: A Novel

 Traversing the landscape of loss, LITTLE LOVELY THINGS ties together the threads of lives shattered, hope lost, and—finally—joy restored.

 First things first, BRAVO to Maureen Joyce Connolly on her debut novel LITTLE LOVELY THINGS.
 I am not going to give a synopsis of the book as the book description does this for you, without showing its hand.
-Many reviewers including Kirkus reviews merely provide an outline of the book.
-However, if I give the reader a summary of Connolly’s novel, there is no reason to read the book.
+Many reviewers opt to provide a synopsis of the book.
+However, if I give the reader a synopsis of Connolly’s novel, there is no reason to read the book.

 “Wakhán Thánka,” he repeated, calling to the Great Spirit, to the souls of his mother and his grandmother, because what he had just found was beyond…” – LITTLE LOVELY THINGS

 Connolly nailed her plot, characters, settings, Points of View (POVs), the conflict, et cetera.
-And speaking of POVs, it is difficult for a seasoned author to write using shifting POVs; however, Connolly did so seamlessly as if she were an experienced author; and did so without leaving me feeling lost or confused at any time from the time I started reading Connolly’s novel until I had read the last page.
+Moreover, speaking of POVs, it is difficult for a seasoned author to write using shifting POVs.
+However, Connolly did so seamlessly as an established author with several published books.
+Furthermore, she did so without leaving me feeling lost or confused at any point from the time I started reading Connolly’s novel until I had read the last page.

-Connolly wasted no time grabbing my attention and interest from the beginning of her novel by catalyzing her characters from the beginning of her book and fully developed a distinct voice for each principle character in LITTLE LOVELY THINGS.
+Connolly’s LITTLE LOVELY THINGS wastes no time in grabbing a reader’s attention and interest from the start of her novel by catalyzing her characters from the beginning of her book and fully developing a distinct voice for each principle character in LITTLE LOVELY THINGS.
 She does so by finessing each character, some much more complicated than others, and ascribing the relevant actions and emotions of each personality.
-LITTLE LOVELY THINGS was not a telling novel, but rather a showing story while experiencing the feelings of the characters as I progressed through LITTLE LOVELY THINGS.
-Connolly, as other exceptional authors accomplish this through her ability to write descriptive, authentic prose.
+LITTLE LOVELY THINGS was not a telling novel, but rather a showing story in which the reader experiences the feelings of the characters while progressing through the pages of LITTLE LOVELY THINGS.
+Connolly, just as any other exceptional authors accomplished this through her ability to write descriptive, authentic prose.

 “They were almost there, all the way to safety, when…Bam!
 The trailer blew like a tin can filled with firecrackers.” – LITTLE LOVELY THINGS

-My only hope is that Maureen Joyce Connolly is writing a sequel to LITTLE LOVELY THINGS.
+I certainly hope that Connolly is planning to write a sequel to her debut novel LITTLE LOVELY THINGS.
 After all, the plot is set.

-Thank you to Sourcebooks Landmark Publishing, Maureen Joyce Connolly and NetGalley for the opportunity to read and review this novel.
+Thank you to Sourcebooks Landmark Publishing, Maureen Joyce Connolly and NetGalley for the opportunity to read and review LITTLE LOVELY THINGS.